pingcap/tidb-lightning/docs/en_US/02-Deployment.md

 ### Notes

-Before starting TiDB Lightning, please note that:
+Before starting TiDB Lightning, note that:

 - During the import process, the cluster cannot provide normal services.
 - If `tidb-lightning` crashes, the cluster will be left in "import mode".
-    Forgetting to switch back to "normal mode" will lead to high amount of uncompacted data on the TiKV cluster, and will cause abnormally high CPU usage and stall.
+    Forgetting to switch back to "normal mode" will lead to a high amount of uncompacted data on the TiKV cluster, and will cause abnormally high CPU usage and stall.
     You can manually switch the cluster back to "normal mode" via the `tidb-lightning-ctl` tool: